Transformers: Titans Return: Episodes

-The series consists of roughly ten minute episodes.
-The first two episodes premiered for the U.S. audience on November 14, 2017 via go90, followed by a weekly release of new episodes every Tuesday.
-For international viewers, the first two episodes were released on January 9, 2018 on Machinima's official YouTube channel (as well as Hasbro's, but their uploads were since privatized), and all remaining episodes later appeared on YouTube on January 23, 2018.
+The series consists of roughly ten-minute episodes.
+The first two episodes premiered for the American audience on November 14, 2017, via go90, followed by a weekly release of new episodes every Tuesday.
+For international viewers, the first two episodes were released on January 9, 2018, on Machinima's official YouTube channel (as well as Hasbro's, but their uploads were since privatized), and all remaining episodes later appeared on YouTube on January 23, 2018.